momer/solr-index-fetch/README.md

 ## Solr index fetcher
 Retrieves the most recent / current Solr index version via the Solr HTTP API.
 This occurs concurrently, so that downloads do not block or slow down the process for large indeces.

-Reading http responses does not pipe directly to an output file, so each file may potentially be held in memory at the moment.
-Note that when writing to output files, this memory is not duplicated to the tune of the file size, as io.Copy writes 32MB per buffer at a time, which means at any given time you may have the overhead of any 4 Index files + 128MB, along with channel etc. overhead.
+Golang allows your OS buffers to handle the file downloads as it prefers.
+Whether this be in memory or buffered out to a tmp file, it's your OS decision on whether or not it keeps the entire thing in memory.
+Note that when writing to output files, this memory is not duplicated to the tune of the file size, as io.Copy writes 32MB per buffer at a time, which means at any given time your overhead should only be 128MB, along with channel etc. overhead, and whatever your OS adds for the file downloads.

 ## Implementation and Dependencies
 This script was built with Go 1.2.1, and is suitable for retrieving the latest version of a Solr instance's index.